OldUnreal/UT2004Patches/README.md

 > If you are installing our patch manually, you should update your game client to version 3369 and install the Epic ECE Bonus Pack first.
 > If you use our installers, the necessary files will be installed automatically.

+## Patch Installation

+If you have already installed the game and you wish to update it to the latest version, then please follow the instructions below.
+If you have not yet installed the game, you should scroll down to our [Game Installers](https://github.com/OldUnreal/UT2004Patches?tab=readme-ov-file#game-downloads) section and follow the instructions.
+Our installers automatically install the game and update it to the latest version.

-## Windows Installation
+### Windows Installation

-We distribute our patches for **Windows** systems in multiple formats.
-We recommend that you run the exe installer to patch your game.
+We distribute our patches for **Windows** systems as a zip file.
+This zip file should be extracted into an existing game installation directory.

-However, you can also simply unpack the zip package **on top of an existing installation** of Unreal Tournament 2004.
 No other actions are needed to install the patch.

-## Linux Installation
+### Linux Installation

 The **Linux** version of our patch is only available as a tarball.
-To install, unpack the tarball **on top of an existing installation** of Unreal Tournament 2004.
+To install, unpack the tarball **into an existing game installation directory**.

-Alternatively, to spare you the pain of using Wine to install the Windows version, you can unpack our patch into an empty directory, which we will refer to as the **game directory**.
-You can then install the rest of the game as follows:

-> [!NOTE]
-> The directory names below are Case Sensitive!

-1) **Mount** the UT2004 cd/image or unpack the GOG distribution with the **innoextract** tool.
-We will refer to the root directory of your game cd/image or GOG distribution as the **distribution directory**.
-2) Copy the **Animations**, **Help**, **KarmaData**, **maps**, **Music**, **Prefabs**, **Sounds**, **Speech**, **StaticMeshes**, **Textures**, and **Web** directories from the distribution directory into the game directory.

-> [!CAUTION]
-> Please ensure that you do **NOT** copy the contents of the System directory in your cd/GoG image into the game directory, otherwise the game will not launch!

-At this point you're all set.
 No other actions are needed to install the patch.

-## macOS Installation
+### macOS Installation

 The macOS version of our patch comes as an application bundle.
 You should drag this bundle into your applications library.
-If you're installing our macOS patch for the first time, you will also need to copy the data files from an existing UT2004 installation into your Application Support Library.
-To install the data files, you need to do the following:
-1. Open a new Finder window
-2. Press ⇧⌘G to bring up the "Go to folder:" dialog
-3. Enter "~/Library/Application Support/" (without the quotes!) in the edit box and click ok
-4. Within the ~/Library/Application Support/ folder, create a new folder called "Unreal Tournament 2004" (without the quotes!)
-5. Copy the **Animations**, **Help**, **KarmaData**, **maps**, **Music**, **Prefabs**, **Sounds**, **Speech**, **StaticMeshes**, **Textures**, and **Web** from your existing UT2004 installation into the folder you've just created

-> [!CAUTION]
-> Please ensure that you do **NOT** copy the contents of the original game's System directory into ~/Library/Application Support/, otherwise the game will not launch!

-After installing the data files, you should be able to launch the UT2004 app!
+No other actions are needed to install the patch.

-## Updating Existing Server Installations
+### Updating Existing Server Installations

 > [!CAUTION]
 > If you are currently using any mutator or server actor to report to multiple master servers, remove them.
 They are unlikely to work any longer due to changes in class `MasterServerUplink`, and should not be necessary.